nicon44/starknet-forms/README.md

 If the form is set to READY, users can complete it.

 When the owner decides it, he can close the form.
-Once it's closed it cannot be completed anymore, and at this point, the smart contract calculates the score for every student.
+Once it is closed it cannot be completed anymore, and at this point, the smart contract calculates the score for every student.
 In order to do this, once again, the owner needs to introduce the correct secret.

 The closing process: